A Home for the 2SLGBTQIA+ Community

 Milestones:

-AIDS PEI officially undergoes name change to PEERS Alliance to better represent the broadened mandate.
-PEERS stands for Prevent, Educate, Empower, Respect and Support.
+Aids PEI officially undergoes a name change to PEERS Alliance to better represent the broadened mandate.
+P.E.E.R.S. stands for Prevent, Educate, Empower, Respect, and Support.

 April 2015- March 2016